aws-samples/aws-serverless-microservice-contract-testing/example-provider-service/README.md

 See commands below on how to deploy this project and run the associated provider verification tests impemented by the example consumer service.
 The provider verficiation tests are implemented with notes [here](./test/provider-verification-tests/provider-verification-tests.test.ts)

+As a developer, you can utilize contract testing as a mechanism to validate if your changes will break any downstream consumers, without having to deploy your changes to an environment that will cause downtime.
+Since this is a serverless microservice, AWS SAM is very helpful to run the provider verification step of the contract testing process.
+This project uses AWS SAM CLI to run the serverless microservice locally.

+To see an example of a breaking change that would break the consumer driven contract defined by example-consumer-service, see the details in [orders-repository.ts](./lambdas/provider-service-handler/src/repositories/orders-repository.ts)

 ## Architecture Diagram

 [Architecture Diagram](./images/OrderServiceArchitectureDiagram.jpg)